 Positive Reinforcement

-Use positive reinforcement when training your pup; this means rewarding them with treats or verbal praise when performing the desired behaviour.
+Use positive reinforcement when training your pup, rewarding them with treats or verbal praise when performing the desired behaviour.
 Always praise your puppy when they do something right, and ignore their bad behaviour.
 This will help them to want to be good.
-Do not be cruel or harsh with your puppy, as this will only make them feel worse when they misbehave.
+Please do not be cruel or harsh with your puppy; this will only make them feel worse when misbehaving.

 Basic Training

-Basic training will also help your puppy understand what you expect from them and helps them gain confidence, as well as a better understanding of their surroundings.
+Basic training will also help your puppy understand what you expect from them and help them gain confidence, as well as a better understanding of their surroundings.

 It is a good idea to keep the training sessions short and not be tempted to over-train your puppy.
-Socialize your puppy from an early age, as this will help them become more confident and happy around other dogs.
+Socialize your puppy early, as this will help them become more confident and happy around other dogs.

 Training Equipment